hv-joshi/risk_management_tools/README.md

 1. Python

-2. Install The required Libraries: run the following
+2. Install The required Libraries:
+Run the Following in the Command Line
+        pip install -r requirments.txt